Danncode10/Danncode10/Learning/React.md

 * Render multiple cards in `App.js`

 **AI Tip 💡:**

-> Ask: “Create a React component that takes a name, bio, and image as props and renders a card.”
-> Modify layout, style, or props.
+Ask: “Create a React component that takes a name, bio, and image as props and renders a card.”
+Modify layout, style, or props.

 ---

-### 📘 Lesson 1.3 – useState & User Interactions
+### 📘 **Lesson 3 – useState & User Interactions**

 **You Learn:**